-We are also likely to use electronic images called Internet tags as part of our services: they are sometimes called "transparent GIF", "Unique Pixel Gif", or "Pixel Tracking".
-Internet tags are used to integrate cookies with our services, count clicks / users, and provide co-brand services or content.
-We are likely to include Internet tags in our e-mail messages or newsletters to determine if the messages have been opened and if actions have been made related to them.
+We are also likely to use electronic images called Internet tags as part of our services: they are sometimes called "transparent gif", "unique pixel gif", or "pixel tracking".
+Internet beacons are used to integrate cookies into our services, count clicks/users/visitors, and provide co-brand services or content.
+We are likely to include internet tags in our email promotional messages or letters to determine if the messages have been opened and whether actions have been carried out in relation to them.

 How to control which cookies are installed

-You can determine which analytical cookies and / or customization, functionality are installed on your devices.
-Essential cookies, on the other hand, can not be disabled.
-If you do not allow some cookies to be installed, you may not have access to the website, or the performance, characteristics or services of this website are not accessible.
+You can determine which analytical and/or personalization cookies, functionality are installed on your devices.
+Essential cookies, however, cannot be deactivated.
+If you do not allow certain cookies to be installed, you may not have access to the website, or that performance, characteristics or services of this website are not accessible.

-If you want to disable ad cookies that store your navigation habits and attempt to display relevant ads when you use our services, you can view www.youronlinechoices.com.
-If you choose to disable cookies, you will always see internet advertisements but they will not be personalized according to your interests.
-This does not mean no advertising appears when you are online.
-If many companies leading to advertising cookies and disseminating online behavioral advertisements are indicated at the above address, this is not the case for all.
-Thus, even if you choose to disable cookies used by all companies in the list, you will still be likely to receive advertising cookies and personalized advertisements from other companies.
+If you want to deactivate advertising cookies that memorize your navigation habits and try to display relevant advertisements when you use our services, you can consult www.youronlinechoices.com.
+If you choose to deactivate cookies, you will always see advertisements on the internet but they will not be personalized according to your interests.
+This does not mean that no advertisement is displayed when you are online.
+If many companies carrying out activities related to advertising cookies and disseminating online behavioral advertisements are indicated at the above address, this is not the case for all.
+So, even if you choose to deactivate the cookies used by all the companies in the list, you will always be likely to receive advertising cookies and personalized advertisements from other companies.

-You can also manage this type of cookies in the privacy settings of the Internet browser you are using.
+You can also manage this type of cookies in the internet browser confidentiality settings you use.
 You will find additional information below.

-You can disable and / or delete all types of cookies in your browser settings.
-Please note that if you use your browser settings to block all cookies, you may not be able to access parts of our websites or others.
-The following links provide information on changing the cookie parameters of some common browsers:
+You can deactivate and/or delete all types of cookies in your browser settings.
+Please note that if you use your browser settings to block all cookies, you may not be able to access parts of our websites or those of others.
+The following links provide information on the modification of cookies parameters of a few current browsers:

-If you have recently disabled one or more types of cookies, we will stop using disabled cookies to collect additional information.
-However, we are still likely to use the information collected through these cookies before your cookies setting on "deactivated".
+If you recently disabled one or more types of cookies, we will stop using cookies deactivated to collect additional information.
+However, we are always likely to use the information collected thanks to these cookies before your cookies adjustment on "disabled".